maxadamski/galactica/README.md

 # GALACTICA 🛸

-A multiplayer interstellar action for the whole family!
+An interstellar multiplayer action game for the whole family!

 ## How to play